dykyi-roman/book-summary/README.md

 4) [DDD Eric Evans](https://github.com/dykyi-roman/book-summary/blob/master/ddd-eric-evans.md)
 ____
 My rules:
-* Provide a SOLID acronym in your code.
-Thay are make your code both legible and extensible.
+* Provide a SOLID principe in your code.
+This acronym make your code both legible and extensible.

 * Do not create DTO for DTO, VO for VO, Service for Service...
 Any object should be created to solve a problem.